Skip to main content

 Balance Exercises for Seniors

 Balance naturally becomes more challenging as we age, but it’s also one of the most important areas to maintain.
 Good balance helps prevent falls, supports independence, and makes everyday movements like walking, turning, or reaching for items feel more solid.
-The good news is that balance can be improved at any age with simple, intentional exercises that focus on strength, coordination, and body awareness.

 Balance exercises don’t need to be intense or intimidating for them to work.
 Many can be done while holding onto a chair, countertop, or wall for extra support, making them safe and accessible for seniors at all mobility levels.

-Senior man balancing on one leg
+senior man balancing on one leg

 Good for Stability: Strengthening the Foundation